EUROSTAT, the statistical office of the European Union/ National Statistical Institute - Bulgaria

 PPPs can refer to a single product, a product group, or the economy as a whole.
 In moving up the hierarchy of aggregation, the PPPs refer to increasingly complex assortments of goods and services.
 Thus, if the PPP for GDP ("the economy as a whole") between France and the United Kingdom is 1.39 euros to the pound, it can be inferred that for every pound spent on the GDP in the United Kingdom, 1.39 euros would have to be spent in France to purchase the same volume of goods and services.
 Purchasing the "same volume of goods and services" does not mean that exactly identical baskets of goods and services will be purchased in both countries.
 The composition of the baskets will vary between countries and reflect differences in tastes and cultural backgrounds, but both baskets will, in principle, provide equivalent satisfaction or utility.

 PPPs are used to describe and analyse price level differences across countries.
 If PPPs are divided by the nominal exchange rate, a price level index (PLI) for each country and product group is obtained.
 At the level of GDP, PLIs express the general price level of a given country relative to another, or to a group of countries.
 In the example above, the PPP between France and the United Kingdom was 1.39.
 If, at the same time, the nominal exchange rate between the euro and the pound was 1.47 euros to the pound, the PLI of France would be 95 [(1.39 / 1.47) × 100], while the PLI for the UK, the base country, would be 100, implying that the overall price level in France is 5% lower than in the UK.

-"Real expenditure" or "expenditure in PPS" refers to an expenditure aggregate, for instance GDP or AIC, which has been converted to a common, technical currency ("Purchasing Power Standard" or PPS) and a common price level using PPPs.
+"Real expenditure" or "expenditure in PPS" refers to an expenditure aggregate, for instance GDP or actual individual consumption, which has been converted to a common, technical currency ("Purchasing Power Standard" or PPS) and a common price level using PPPs.
 This conversion results in a set of data that is comparable across countries, and expresses the relative volume underlying each country's expenditure.
 If the real expenditure on, for instance, GDP is divided by the number of inhabitants in each country, the resulting real expenditure per inhabitant can be used as an indicator of the relative standard of living of the inhabitants of each country.

 PPPs are calculated for each of the participant countries in European comparison program, for the EU as a whole, and for the Euro area.
 There is no regional breakdown.